rsolter/rsolter.github.io/_posts/2019-11-01-Monthly_Bike_Forecast.md

 ------------------------------------------------------------------------

+In this post, I'll be modeling monthly ridership in the DC BikeShare program using ARIMA modeling.
-The original data was gathered from the official DC Bike Share [site](https://s3.amazonaws.com/capitalbikeshare-data/index.html), spans bike trips logged from October, 2010 to August, 2018.
-For this markdown, the daily ridership data has been aggregated up to a monthly level.
+The original data was gathered from the official DC Bike Share [site](https://s3.amazonaws.com/capitalbikeshare-data/index.html), spans bike trips logged from October, 2010 to August, 2018, and has been aggregated up from a daily level.

+From the initial plot, we can tell the data has clear seasonality with many fewer riders in the winter months.
+At the same time, we see an overall growing trend that appears logarithmic.

 ![](/rblogging/2019/11/01/Monthly_Bike_Forecast_files/Plots-1.png)

 #### Decomposition

-A decomposition of the monthly data using a multiplicative seasonal component since the seasonal fluctuations tend to grow over time:
+The first step in building an ARIMA model is decomposing the series into its three components: seasonal, trend, and remainder.
+It appears that the magnitude of the seasonal fluctuations are not stable and appear to grow over time:

 ``` r
 decompose(ts_month, type="multiplicative") %>% autoplot() +